On the 27st of October 2015, Magento released SUPEE-6788. This patch fixes 10 different security issues, notably an SQL injection fix.

-With the release of patch SUPEE-6788 Magento also released a new Magento Community version: Magento Community Edition 22.214.171.124.
-This new version contains all latest Magento patches.
-Read more about updating Magento.
+With the release of patch SUPEE-6788 Magento also released another Magento Community version: Magento Community Edition 22.214.171.124.
+This version contains all latest Magento patches.

 At the moment, SUPEE-6788 has risk rating medium: